jskripchuk/jskripchuk.github.io/_posts/2021-04-27-The_Oracle.md

 **Results**: The encoded string was cracked in a total compute time of █ months.
 Compare that to the theoretical limit of 1 billion *billion* years for standard brute-force algorithms.

 **Experimenter's Note**: In *no way* can this SCP-320505 make contact with the outside world without a high amount of foundation security.
 Essentially, every cryptosystem in the world we know today would be rendered useless.
-Banks will crumble, nation state secret's will be revealed.
+Banks will crumble, and nation state secrets will be all but useless.
 We need to get serious about quantum cryptography *now*.